Last year's ECC Congress keynote speaker hopes to be an inspiration

 Despite his love of flying, Miles has a fear of heights and is also claustrophobic, something he has had to overcome when scuba diving to wrecks.

-And he says the lessons learned in battling the panic he faced is something he’ll be addressing at the Congress.
+He discussed the lessons learned in battling the panic he faced at ECC Virtual Congress 2020.

 “It takes a bit of faith, but you have to trust.”